 Spinal discs aren’t made of bone.
 Instead, they’re pads that help cushion your spinal vertebrae.
 These discs have a tough outer layer, called the annulus fibrosus, and a soft inner jelly-like interior, called the nucleus pulposus.
 If the outer layer cracks or ruptures, the inner material seeps out, which weakens the disc and can impinge on a nearby nerve.

-What Are the Symptoms of Lumbar Degenerative Disc Disease?
+What Are the Symptoms of Lumbar DDD?

 - Pain that increases while sitting, as a seated position creates three times the pressure on your lumbar discs as standing

 - Pain that increases while bending or twisting because repetitive movements during work or sports can aggravate your lumbar discs

 - Weak, numb or tingling feeling in your legs